 COURSE TITLE: ENTREPRENEURSHIP

 Gr.
-10-12; 1 credit; 36 weeks
+9-12; 1 credit; 36 weeks

 COURSE DESCRIPTION: Entrepreneurship is a course designed to provide an introduction to the process of turning an idea into a successful start-up business.
 A primary focus is for the student to explore the potential of being a successful entrepreneur.
 The course introduces the student to the processes for creating a successful business plan.
 The student will use entrepreneurial discovery processes, assess opportunities for venture creation, and develop communication skills to convince others of the potential success to implement the business entity.
 This course also includes units on personal finance and webpage design.
 The student will explore topics that include creating and designing appealing and technically-sound websites for businesses as well as successful long-term saving and investing strategies.
 Projects in this course will include creating, developing, and presenting a hypothetical business plan, designing a website, and composing a theoretical investment portfolio.
 Students in this course will have the opportunity to showcase and improve on their skills at DECA contests and conferences throughout the year.

 Marketing

 COURSE TITLE: MARKETING EDUCATION I

 Grades 10-12; 1 Credit; 36 weeks

 COURSE DESCRIPTION: Marketing Education I provides students with an overview of marketing occupations.
-It covers human relations, personality in business, business math and communications, cash register operation, change making, employee cooperation, personal grooming, career opportunities, product knowledge, consumer buying motives, and personal selling.
+It covers human relations, personality in business, business math and communications, cash register operation, change-making, employee cooperation, personal grooming, career opportunities, product knowledge, consumer buying motives, and personal selling.
 Marketing functions include Distribution and Selling and Foundations of Economics.

 INSTRUCTIONAL OBJECTIVES AND/OR GOALS: Upon completion of Marketing I, students will be able to demonstrate knowledge in distribution practices, pricing, selling, promotions and communications within the marketing world.
 They will also be able to demonstrate their knowledge in applying these concepts in situations where they will have to use critical thinking skills to help problem solve.
 Students will also complete a year in the DECA organization where they will learn leadership skills, public speaking skills and team building skills.

-Principles of Finance
+Principles of Marketing

-COURSE TITLE: Principles of Finance
+COURSE TITLE: Principles of Marketing

 Grades 9; .5 Credit; 18 weeks

-COURSE DESCRIPTION: Principles of Finance expands student understanding of finance.
-Students develop their knowledge and skills in such areas as business law, communication skills, compliance, customer relations, economics, financial analysis, financial-information management, human resources management, marketing, professional development and selling.
-Emphasis is placed on the analysis and purchase of securities and investments, as well as the need for effective customer relationship management and information management in finance.
+COURSE DESCRIPTION: Principles of Marketing is an introductory course that develops student understanding and skills in such areas as business law, communication skills, customer relations, economics, emotional intelligence, financial analysis, human resources management, information management, marketing, operations, professional development, and strategic management.
+Students acquire knowledge of fundamental business activities and factors affecting business, develop verbal and written communication skills, use information literacy skills, utilize job-seeking strategies, and participate in career planning.
+It is the introductory course for the Business Administration Program of Study for Marketing Education.

 School-Based Enterprise